APengue1/dotfiles/README.md

 `config` is now an alias referencing your $HOME directory as the git working tree.

 You can:
 - `config add`
 - `config commit`
 - `config push`

-To update your $HOME directory with updated dotfiles, run the install script again:
+To update your $HOME directory with updated dotfiles upstream, run the install script again:
+- `config pull`
 - `~/.dotfiles/install.sh`

 # TODO